 - Select two highlights that you did not understand or found confusing.

-- 0.5 points are given for submitting your reading with highlights as requested.
+- 0.5 points for submitting your reading with highlights as requested.

-- 1 point is given for clearly citing which two highlighted portions of the text you are referring to (0.5 points per portion cited).
+- 0.5 points for clearly citing which two highlighted portions of the text you are referring to by clearly indicating a page or paragraph number (0.25 points per portion cited).

-- 1 point is given for a brief explanation of what or why each highlight selected was difficult to understand or confusing (0.5 points per explanation).
+- 4 points for an explanation of what and why each highlight selected was difficult to understand or confusing (2 points per explanation).